om-mani-padme-hum/strapped/README.md

 ```

 The library is pretty straightforward and simple, yet powerful.
 Feel free to dive in the code, or guess at the operating
 principles and examine the HTML output to verify if things worked as you expect.
-Once this library has been fully tested,
-I intend to create a complete set of documentation of the API.

 ## Usage Example